IndyCar Nashville viewer's guide: Five things to watch - NBC Sports

 SOLID REVIEWS: Drivers praise track after opening practice

+Said Scott Dixon, who qualified second: “There are so many unknowns going into this race, which is fun.
+It’s going to create a very good race.”

-As drivers and teams feel out the course and learn about low-grip sections of the surface, it could have a dramatic impact on setup adjustments.
+But as teams feel out the course and learn about low-grip sections, the information gleaned from the Firestone track scan could have a dramatic impact on setup adjustments.

 That transition on the bridge is BUMPY!